Derbies in the Rugby Football League: Heavy Woollen Derby

 The Heavy Woollen Derby is a local derby contested between Batley Bulldogs and Dewsbury Rams.
 Both the towns of Batley and Dewsbury are in the Heavy Woollen district of Yorkshire, an area named after the heavy woollen cloth that was manufactured there in the 1800s.

 Hull Derby

 The Hull Derby is contested by Hull F.C. from the west side and Hull Kingston Rovers from the east side of the city of Kingston upon Hull.
 The two teams are separated by the River Hull.
 In the late 1990s a merger was proposed between the two clubs to form a team known as Humberside or simply Hull but this was later rejected.
 The rivalry was at its highest during the 1980s when both Hull sides were the dominant forces in the league.
-The Hull Derby is considered to be one of the most fierce in Rugby League due to both of the clubs residing from within the same city.
+The Hull Derby is considered to be one of the most fierce derbies in Rugby League due to both of the clubs residing from within the same city.